-LL.
-Contemporary Consolidated Neighborhoods – Santo Domingo, Domincan Republic
+MM.
+Contemporary Consolidated Neighborhoods – Santo Domingo, Dominican Republic

 These photos come from two major studies undertaken at UT-Austin.
 The photos from Colonia Cristo Rey are by D. Erika Grajeda who was a member of the LAHN team.
 Cristo Rey is one of the largest consolidated barrios of San Domingo.
 The photos from a less consolidated settlements of Los Platanitos are by graduate student members of the Community and Regional Planning Department’s ongoing program of collaborative research with members of the community (2008-19) directed by Dr. Bjorn Sletto (see the Cañada project= at https://sites.utexas.edu/santodomingo-informality)

 NN.
 Common Examples of (Now) Distressed Dwelling and Infrastructure Challenges for Contemporary Policy Making